MicrosoftDocs/defender-docs/defender-for-iot/enterprise-for-iot.md

 The number of IoT devices continues to grow exponentially across enterprise networks in many office buildings.
 Enterprise IoT devices include devices such as printers, smart TVs, Voice over Internet Protocol (VoIP) devices, conferencing systems and purpose-built, proprietary devices.

 While the number of IoT devices continues to grow, they often lack the security safeguards that are common on managed endpoints like laptops and mobile phones.
-To bad actors, these unmanaged devices can be used as a point of entry for lateral movement or evasion, and too often, the use of such tactics leads to the exfiltration<!-- should this be changed to hacking / exposure/ stealing / leaking LW --> of sensitive information.
+To bad actors, these unmanaged devices can be used as a point of entry for lateral movement or evasion, and too often, the use of such tactics leads to the exfiltration of sensitive information.

 [!INCLUDE [defender-iot-preview](../includes//defender-for-iot-defender-public-preview.md)]